ToshioCP/Gtk4-tutorial/gfm/sec9.md

 ### Gresource

-Using Gresource is similar to using string.
+Gresource is similar to string.
 But Gresource is compressed binary data, not text data.
 And there's a compiler that compiles ui file into Gresource.
 It can compile not only text files but also binary files such as images, sounds and so on.